RickWinter/azure-sdk/docs/cpp/introduction.md

 - `Azure::Security` for client libraries dealing with security
 - `Azure::Storage` for client libraries that handle unstructured data

-If you think a new group should be added to the list, contact [adparch].
+If you think a new group must be added to the list, contact [adparch].

 {% include requirement/MUST id="general-namespaces-shortened-name" %} pick a shortened service name that allows the consumer to tie the package to the service being used.
 As a default, use the compressed service name.
 The namespace does **NOT** change when the branding of the product changes, so avoid the use of marketing names that may change.